 The inspector observed staff interacting with residents in a respectful, warm and caring manner and all communicated with ease.
 Staff had been provided with training in the management of behaviours that challenge and there were systems in place for the management of these behaviours if they arose.
 Residents had access to appropriate allied health professionals such as the psychiatrist or members of the behavioural support team in the event that they needed this.
 The inspector read a positive behaviour support plan which had been drawn up in order to support a resident.
-The inspector found that staff were familiar with it and adhered to the recommendations contained in it.
+The inspector found that this document was of a good quality and staff were familiar with it and adhered to the recommendations contained in it.

 A restraint free environment was promoted and no forms of physical or environmental restraint were in use.
+The inspector read the centre's restrictive practices policy and found that while it provided some useful guidance it did not guide staff with regard to reasonably foreseeable situations which might arise in the centre.
+The person in charge undertook to address this.
 Staff members told the inspector that PRN "as required" psychotropic medications could only be used under strictly controlled circumstances and only after a range of alternatives had been tried in accordance with a PRN protocol.
+There was good oversight and review of the use of these medications.
 All uses of these medications were reported to the clinical team on a weekly basis and they were also notified to the psychiatrist.
 The medical records showed that all of these medications were regularly reviewed by the psychiatrist.
-However, the documentation which was in place did not demonstrate that these medications had been administered in line with the requirements of the Regulations.
-For example, it was not demonstrated that psychotropic medications were administered as a last resort and after relevant alternatives had been tried.
-Subsequent to the inspection the PIC developed updated documentation templates to support improved practice in this area.

 Systems were in place to protect residents from financial abuse and to promote financial independence of the residents.
-Some residents had their own bank accounts and managed their money independently or with support.
+Most residents had their own bank accounts and managed their money independently.
 In the case of residents who required assistance there was a clear and accountable system for checking transactions which were made on behalf of residents.
 Receipts were maintained and staff members signed where transactions were made on behalf of residents.
-Audit systems were in place to check that this system was working to protect residents.